Inflectra/rapise-documentation/docs/RVL/IfElse.md

 | #      | ***other*** | ***actions*** | ***go***              | ***here*** |           |            |
 | End    |             |               |                       |            |           |            |

-And there might also be an `Else` block in the end:
+An `Else` block can also be included at the end:

 | Flow   | Type        | Object        | Action                | ParamName  | ParamType | ParamValue |
 | ------ | ----------- | ------------- | --------------------- | ---------- | --------- | ---------- |